imagekit-developer/imagekit-python/README.md

 The SDK provides a simple interface using the `.upload()` method to upload files to the ImageKit Media library.
 It accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).

-The `upload()` method requires at least the `file` and the `file_name` parameter to upload a file and returns a callback with the `error` and `result`  as arguments.
+The `upload()` method requires at least the `file` and the `file_name` parameter to upload a file.
 You can pass other parameters supported by the ImageKit upload API using the same parameter name as specified in the upload API documentation.
 For example, to specify tags for a file at the time of upload use the tags parameter as specified in the [documentation here](https://docs.imagekit.io/media-library/overview/image-tags)